An Ising model having permutation spin motivated by a permutation complexity measure: Introduction

 In this paper we will take some first steps in considering simple instances of the permaspin model.
 In Section~\ref{sectiontwo} we will discuss the interaction energy for this model and make a choice for the interaction energy based on both interaction symmetry and simplicity.
 Our choice of interaction energy yields the classical Ising model as the 2-permaspin model.
 In Section~\ref{sectionthree} we consider the 1D $k$-permaspin model in the absence of an external field, and see how closed forms for both the partition function and free energy can be given as simple transformations of the generating function for the interaction energy.

-In Section~\ref{sectionfour} we build up to the case of considering the 1D 3-permaspin model in an external field by first looking at two `subcases' whereby the set of permaspins is slightly restricted.
-For the 1D 3-permaspin case in which the permaspins 123 and 321 are forbidden, we are able to give exact expressions for the partition function and free energy.
-Following this, in Section 4.2 we then consider the case when only the permaspin 123 is forbidden.
-Again, we are able to given exact expressions for both the partition function and free energy.
-For both of the restrictions in Sections~\ref{sectionfourone} and \ref{sectionfourtwo}, there is no phase transition for $\beta>0$.

-In Section~\ref{sectionfourthree} we now allow the permaspin 123 and, in doing so, are considering the general 1D 3-permaspin model.
+In Section~\ref{sectionfour} we consider the 1D 3-permaspin model in an external field.
 It is not possible to give closed form expressions for the six eigenvalues associated with this system.
 However, we are able to rule out several eigenvalues from being largest and see that the characteristic polynomial for the associated transition matrix factors as a cubic and three linear terms (two of which are equal).
 Experimentally, it seems the largest eigenvalue is one of the cubic roots and we note some properties in relation to it.
-We further note that one of the eigenvalues with an explicit expression could be a potentially good lower bound for the largest eigenvalue.

-In Section~\ref{sectionfive} we given a low-temperature approximation for the free energy of the 1D 3-permaspin model while in Section~\ref{sectionsix} we consider the mean-field 1D 3-permaspin model that results in a sum for the partition function.
+We further note that one of the eigenvalues with an explicit expression could be a potentially close lower bound for the largest eigenvalue.
+We consider a low-temperature approximation for the free energy of the 1D 3-permaspin model.
+In Section~\ref{sectionsix} we consider the mean-field 1D 3-permaspin model that results in a sum for the partition function.
 Finally, we conclude with a discussion in Section~\ref{sectionseven}.